jacobtfisher/comm-futures/site/sponsorship/index.md

 layout: sponsorship
 title: Sponsorship
 meta_title: Sponsorship
-meta_description: Sponsorship information for the 2020 ICA Hackathon "Opening Computational Communication Science"
+meta_description: Sponsorship information for the 2023 ICA Hackathon
 eleventyNavigation:
   key: Sponsorship
   order: 4
 ---

-We are currently soliciting sponsors for the 2022 Opening Communication Science Hackathon.
-If you or your department, organization, or company would like to serve as a sponsor for the hackathon and help advance reproducible communication research, please email the pre-conference organizers at hackingcommsci@gmail.com.
+We are currently soliciting sponsors for the 2023 Hackathon.
+If you or your department, organization, or company would like to serve as a sponsor for the hackathon and help advance reproducible communication research, please email the pre-conference organizers at [hackingcommsci@gmail.com](mailto:hackingcommsci@gmail.com).

 ## Why Should I Sponsor?